 5. Implement canned responses

 Now, you did everything in your power to decrease your ticket queue.
-But there will still be a chunk of issues that have arrived at the service desk and that need to be handled as efficiently as possible.
+But there will still be a chunk of issues that have arrived at the service desk tool and that need to be handled as efficiently as possible.
 So, let’s focus on what you can do to optimize its management.

 First of all, you can enable InvGate Service Management’s canned responses so that your agents can quickly send predefined replies for frequently asked questions or processes.